mroberts1/BOOTSTRA.386/floppy/index.md

 At one end is the intrepid user: Software not only can be customized to a state where the user no longer is confident in its operation but the process to modify the states were poorly understood.
 Fear and anxiety are driving emotions.
 Not only because the machine is poorly understood but also because it is expensive enough to be given a high level of attention to.
 There is a price put on everything: expected time + cognitive burden + anxiety + probability of success.
 When the sum of these are less than the reward, the user sticks with their suboptimal local minima.
 They'll use software they hate for years because the cost, or the friction, is too high.

 At the other end is the exuberant user: Novelty and exploration is fetishized.
 The division between fan and practitioner is expressed starkly here.
-They'll know all the latest devices but never engage with them at the same level of intimacy as the intreped user.
+They'll know all the latest devices but never engage with them at the same level of intimacy as the intrepid user.
 They're always riding the latest fad and don't stick with the thing long enough to experience the difficulties that can arise from a long term relationship.

 When building technology you need the exuberant user and then you'll get the intrepid eventually on board."